 Want to compost, but don’t have a backyard pile?
 Sign up for Curbside Compost!

-The Town of Bedford received a three-year grant from NY State to establish a curbside compost collection pilot program in our town.* Starting fall 2020, up to 75 Bedford residents may enter into a contract with a local hauler to pick up their food scraps once a week.
-Residents in the pilot program will get 50% off the contract price for one year.
+The Town of Bedford received a three-year grant from NY State to establish a curbside compost collection pilot program in our town.* Starting spring 2021, up to 75 Bedford residents may enter into a contract with a local hauler, Curbside Compost, to pick up their food scraps once a week.
+Residents in the pilot program will be reimbursed 50% of the contract price for one year.

 After one year of the pilot program, the offer will extend to another 75 households.
 Check back in in the spring of 2021 to sign up for year two of Curbside Compost.